eluv-io/avpipe/README.md

   - If xc_type=xc_audio_join then avpipe library creates an audio join filter graph and joins the selected input audio streams to produce a joint audio stream.
   - If xc_type=xc_audio_pan then avpipe library creates an audio pan filter graph to pan multiple channels in one input stream to one output stereo stream.
 - **Specifying decoder/encoder:** the ecodec/decodec params are used to set video encoder/decoder.
 Also ecodec2/decodec2 params are used to set audio encoder/decoder.
 For video the decoder can be one of "h264", "h264_cuvid", "jpeg2000", "hevc" and encoder can be "libx264", "libx265", "h264_nvenc", "h264_videotoolbox", or "mjpeg".
 For audio the decoder can be “aac” or “ac3” and the encoder can be "aac", "ac3", "mp2" or "mp3".
-- **Joining/merging multiple audio:** avpipe library has the capability to join and pan multiple audio input streams by setting xc_type parameter to xc_audio_join and xc_audio_pan respectively (merging multiple audio is not complete yet).
+- **Transcoding multiple audio:** avpipe library has the capability to transcode one or multiple audio streams at the same time.
+The _audio_index_ array includes the audio index of the streams that will be transcoded.
+The parameter _n_audio_ determines the number of audio indexes in the _audio_index_ array.
 - **Using GPU:** avpipe library can utilize NVIDIA cards for transcoding.
 In order to utilize the NVIDIA GPU, the gpu_index must be set (the default is using GPU with index 0).
 To find the existing GPU indexes on a machine, nvidia-smi command can be used.
 In addition, the decoder and encoder should be set to "h264_cuvid" or "h264_nvenc" respectively.
 And finally, in order to pick the correct GPU index the following environment variable must be set “CUDA_DEVICE_ORDER=PCI_BUS_ID” before running the program.
 - **Text watermarking:** this can be done with setting watermark_text, watermark_xloc, watermark_yloc, watermark_relative_sz, and watermark_font_color while transcoding a video (xc_type=xc_video), which makes specified watermark text to appear at specified location.
 - **Image watermarking:** this can be done with setting watermark_overlay (the buffer containing overlay image), watermark_overlay_len, watermark_xloc, and watermark_yloc while transcoding a video (xc_type=xc_video).